 - 2 LEDs to indicate power and overload status

-The J-Link USB Isolator comes with the following connectors and indicators:
+The USB Isolator comes with the following connectors and indicators:

-- USB type Mini-B connector on the host (PC) side
+- USB type Micro-B connector on the host (PC) side

-- USB type A connector on the J-Link side
+- USB type A connector on the Flasher side

-- Green LED indicating that the USB Isolator is powered and can provide power to the J-Link side
+- Green LED indicating that the USB Isolator is powered and can provide power to the Flasher side

-Using the J-Link USB Isolator with J-Link is pretty simple: Just plug in the USB Isolator between the J-Link USB connector and the host PC.
+Using the USB Isolator with J-Link is pretty simple: Just plug in the USB Isolator between the J-Link USB connector and the host PC.
 As soon as the PC-side of the USB Isolator is plugged in, the green PWR LED of the Isolator is lit.
 If the red/orange OVL LED is lit, power consumption of the debug probe is too high.
 The max. current that may be drawn by the debug probe is 200 mA.
-The following image demonstrates the connection between the host PC, J-Link USB Isolator, J-Link and a target system:

-The full J-Link family is designed to work with the J-Link USB Isolator, but may also be used with USB Isolators from other vendors.
+The full J-Link and Flasher families are designed to work with the USB Isolator, but may also be used with USB Isolators from other vendors.
 However; this use is done outside of SEGGER support and done at your own risk!